-I recently sat down with recruiter, Stacey Schmidt and sales development manager, Taylor Butler to get the inside scoop on what they look for, what the culture of the team is like and how you can best position yourself leading into an interview at Turbonomic.
+I recently sat down with sales development manager, Taylor Butler to get the inside scoop on what he looks for, what the culture of the team is like and how you can best position yourself leading into an interview at Turbonomic.

 Often times, our SDRs are coming to Turbonomic fresh out of college.
 Can you tell me a bit about the mentorship, coaching and development offered here?

 Taylor: From a mentorship perspective, you have many people that you can learn and grow from.
 Our GM, Steve Corndell who grew his career at Turbonomic really has a strong understanding of Turbonomic and the technology.
 There is an open door policy here where you can go all the way up to the CEO to get a better understanding of the company and technology.
 We have a One Team, One Mission mentality to get everyone where they need to be to be successful.
 Also, Turbonomic has a wonderful Sales Enablement team that will really get you acclimated into the environment and energy of Turbonomic.

 In regards to the career path, it is really up to the individual and where their interests are.
 People in the SDR role have grown into Commercial Account Executives, Marketing Managers, Customer Experience, and Sales Engineering.
 When you come in, you learn and realize where your potential is, and Turbonomic helps you reach those goals.
 It is a springboard into the company.

 We have quite a few people who came to Turbonomic without prior tech sales experience, looking for a career change.
 What’s your advice to someone trying to get into tech sales mid-career?